 - Are you a rehab clinic, or a hospital?

-Step 2 - The Day To Day Inside A Clinic
+Step 2 - Get The Low Down On What Happens Inside The Clinic

 What is day to day addiction treatment inside the clinic actually like?